Tosaa/mobile-application-presentation/readme.md

   - mvvm architecture
     - view (fragment / Activty) -- ViewModel
 - livedata Transfomations

+extra:
+- lifecycles (short explained)
+- lifecycle awareness

+> your presentation should include the following components:
+> * Motivation and introduction to the topic
+> * Technical background
+> * Implementation/application on a mobile platform
+> * Short demonstration (live programming or similar)
+> * Summary

 ## idea:
 create an app which shows a list of t-shirts.
 t-shirt: